• Art magazine

 photo by Jason Wang @coohom, via unsplash

 Last but not least, puristic design was shaped by Eastern European designers.
-Puristic design can also be imagined as a farmhouse modern.
+Puristic design can also be imagined as a Bauhaus modern.
 It radiates a feeling of cheerful melancholy.
 Puristic design is gained in importance in both North America and on this side of the large pond.
 It is easy to see from its combination of natural forms, clear structures, reserved colors, as well as wood and raw organic elements.
 Hence the name - puristic .

 • Purismus - origins and core elements